MirisWisdom/Albumin/README.md

 - Downloading using YouTube-DL, or using an existing video file
 - Embedded cover art, using thumbnails derived from the provided video, or using an existing image
 - Batch processing of multiple album videos from YouTube or local videos
+- Song information can be read from a file, or from a YouTube video's chapters/timeline

 ## Album Records